 - LEGAL: Signing an NDA places significant restraints on a professional investor that spends a substantial amount of time identifying potential investments within a defined industry or industries.
 Professional investors examine hundreds or even thousands of companies, many of which may be potentially competitive with one another or with existing companies in the investor’s portfolio.
 Adhering to hundreds of NDAs, which they’re asked to sign in many cases before knowing what a company does or what its growth strategy is, would create untenable conflicts and may prevent investors from offering candid industry advice and guidance to existing portfolio companies, which may conflict with the investor’s fiduciary duties to these portfolio companies.
 This dynamic would be particularly problematic for large VC firms with many investment professionals all signing up to NDAs that would bind the entire firm and its representatives.

 - TRUST: Developing a successful relationship with your investors requires trust.
-If despite the dynamic laid out above, you request that your potential investor sign an NDA, the investor may perceive the request as a signal to that investor that you don’t trust him or her, or at a minimum that you don’t understand the early stage financing ecosystem.
+If despite the dynamic laid out above, you request that your potential investor sign an NDA, the investor may perceive the request as a signal to that investor that you don’t trust them, or at a minimum that you don’t understand the early stage financing ecosystem.
 Many investors may simply view an NDA demand as rude.
 Not a great way to start off the relationship!

 - EXPENSES: Drafting and reviewing an NDA requires the expenditure of legal fees for the investor and your company.
 If a professional investor agreed to sign NDAs, it would need to have them reviewed and tracked for compliance purposes.
 That time and expense could quickly become untenable for a professional investor.